theBowja/genshin-db/examples.md

   },
   passive3: {
     name: 'Trove of Marvelous Treasures',
-    info: 'Displays the location of nearby **ore veins** (Iron Ore, White Iron Ore, Crystal Ore, Magical Crystal Ore, and Starsilver) on the mini-map.'
+    info: 'Displays the location of nearby **ore veins used in forging** on the mini-map.'
   },
   costs: {
     lvl2: [